belindamo/derp/section_notes/01-research-concept-direction.md

 Revise:

-* a first section, the simul
+* add to first section, the simul

 \---